calmoo/mock-database-tester/README.md

 ## Decisions made:

-- For multithreading, I used the multiprocessing libray.
-The Process class was used over the Pool class , as the Pool class waits for a process to complete an operation before scheduling another one.
-As this program is IO bound (reads stdout which is delayed every second), the Process class was used, as it halts the current process and scheduled another one.

 - I included list comprehension and a generator in the code as I wanted to become more familiar with them after our initial interview.